 We will require additional financing to fully develop and prepare regulatory filings and obtain regulatory approvals for our existing and new product candidates, fund operating losses, and, if deemed appropriate, establish or secure through third parties manufacturing for our potential products, and sales and marketing capabilities.
 We have funded our operations to date primarily through the sale of equity and debt securities.
 We believe that our current cash and cash equivalents is sufficient to fund operations for at least the next twelve months.
 Our failure to raise capital as and when needed would have a material adverse impact on our financial condition and our ability to pursue our business strategies.
-We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sale of partner companies (such as the stock purchase of Caelum by Alexion that would result from option exercise or the contingent merger of Avenue with InvaGen), royalty financings, or through other sources of financing.
+We may seek funds through equity or debt financings, joint venture or similar development collaborations, the sale of partner companies, royalty financings, or through other sources of financing.